mokshd/Loa-Calculator/README.md

-# Loa-Calculator
+# Loan-Calculator
-loan calculator with ui
+Loan calculator with UserInterface